michasacuer/KMM-HighPerformance/README.md

 - remove some things from ViewModel and move it to Models
 - Crossing Number (looking for minutiaes in fingerprint images)
 - saving images
+- make another comparision with EmguCV (OpenCV wrapper for C#)
 - more hardware info as GPU, memory etc

 # Block Diagram